 Accepting the bridesmaid’s role isn’t just about fixing the bride’s wedding dress and looking pretty for pictures; before that bit of fun, you have to put in the work and plan.
 Where it is true that it’s not your wedding, and the maid of honor will probably hold most of the responsibility, the rest of the bridesmaids still have important jobs.
 Let’s get you ready by taking you through what it’s like to be a bridesmaid in the wedding planning process.

-The first thing every bridesmaid will understand quickly is that the role requires a lot of your time.
+Every bridesmaid will understand quickly is that the role requires a lot of your time.
 Many planning group chats, meetings, and appointments will ask you to be attentive or in attendance.
-The bridesmaid will need to be there to listen to the bride, help make decisions, and be physically available to put together many elements of the wedding.
+The bridesmaid will need to be there to listen to the bride and help make decisions.
+But also be physically available to put together many elements of the wedding.
 Since planning the wedding is a team effort (and although it may seem daunting and become tedious over time), the rest of the group will always be there to keep everything organized and thriving.
-Do your best to be a hands-on bridesmaid that offers your best help, rather than waiting to be asked.
+Do your best to be a hands-on bridesmaid that offers help, rather than waiting for a bride to ask.

 A bridesmaid’s behavior should always be kept in check.
-There can be decisions that are not preferred by yourself or another bridesmaid, but to make the bride’s experience more comfortable, you should refrain from complaining (at least not to her).
+There can be decisions that you won’t prefer for yourself.
+However, to make the bride’s experience more comfortable, you should refrain from complaining (at least not to her).
 Be gracious for being a part of such a beautiful moment in the bride’s life, understand that ultimately it is her wedding, so she should get her way.
 Accepting the bride’s wishes may become the most uncomfortable when it comes to the bridesmaids’ dresses and looks for the wedding day, but it’s all part of her perfect day, and for her (almost) anything is okay.

 Two events that can solely be under the bridesmaid’s responsibility are the bridal shower and the bachelorette party.
 These two events require a lot of cohesiveness and organization from the entire bridal party.
 Try thinking of each event’s timing in the months leading up to the wedding; you’ll want to ensure you have enough space around them to plan each one and make them both a hit.